 Platzker was also the host of WPS1.org’s Recorded Matter on-line radio program.
 Archived programs can be found at www.artonair.org.

-On May 15, 2013 David Platzker become Curator in the Department of Prints and Illustrated Books at The Museum of Modern Art, New York.
+On May 15, 2013 David Platzker became Curator in the Department of Prints and Illustrated Books at The Museum of Modern Art, New York (until 2018).

 Yesterday I was musing on the fact that so many invitation cards use books in their design – whether it be images of book covers, photographs of real books, paintings or drawings of books, stacks of books, self made books, images from performances using books…..and then Daniel came in and I was explaining my idea to him and he mentioned that Christoph Schifferli, from whose personal collection a lot of the invitation cards in this exhibition come from, had himself planned an entire wall in the exhibition based around the concept of cards using printed matter – a nice serendipity.
 I was a little stricter in my choice though and only photographed cards using books, not printed matter in general.